This pastina soup recipe is one of my favorite comfort foods.

 Refrigerated: You can store it in an airtight container for 3 days.

-Freeze: I do not recommend freezing it; it is a super simple preparation with just a few steps and a few ingredients.
+Freeze: I do not recommend freezing the cooked pastina; it is a simple preparation with just a few steps and ingredients.

-Pastina is also used to prepare salads in that case you have to drain it.
+Pastina is also used to prepare salads if you have to drain it.

 CONNECT WITH THE BELLA VITA!